Eliot-Roxbergh/examples/write-ups_unpublished/web_sec101.md

 - Origin: site that makes request (Note: usually same-origin, except cases such as Fetch mentioned above.
 So CORS does often not "matter": e.g. if following a link on badsite.x to site, or site in an iframe on badsite.x)

 ### Cookie settings
 - Cookie SameSite (Strict/Lax/None): If cookie should be included in "cross-origin" requests, thus often not necessary to relax (SameSite=None). (however it is required in Fetch described earlier).
-In modern browsers SameSite=Lax should be the default, but it wasn't in my Firefox as described above.
+In modern browsers SameSite=Lax should be the default, but it wasn't in my Firefox as described above. \
+Note the definition of SameSite, for instance *.github.com are **different** "sites" (as per https://publicsuffix.org/), while *.r0x.se would all be considered SameSite (see also e.g. https://jub0bs.com/posts/2021-01-29-great-samesite-confusion/).

 ### General
 - iframe: is a separate environment "similar to" another tab.
 An iframe usually includes browser cookies if already logged in to that site elsewhere (if other domain must be SameSite=None),